 What's the story?

-This fascinating documentary follows Sesame Street producers as they adapt the children's' series for broadcast in Bangladesh, Kosovo, and South Africa.
+THE WORLD ACCORDING TO SESAME STREET follows Sesame Street producers as they adapt the children's' series for broadcast in Bangladesh, Kosovo, and South Africa.
 The team must carefully adapt the show for kids who struggle with problems like hunger, violence, and illness on a daily basis.
 Along the way, they encounter challenges that range from political red tape to rioting and civil unrest.
 Their brainstorming sessions with local educators convince them that the program can make a difference in children's lives.
 Producers and their local teams work to make the show as culturally relevant as possible to each audience.
 In poverty-stricken Bangladesh many kids leave school as young as 5 to go to work.
 So the show is designed not only to educate kids, but also to address the class and gender equity issues prevalent in Bangladesh.
 In Kosovo, where Albanians and Serbs live in segregated communities, the Kosovo team wants to promote values of acceptance, tolerance, and peace.
 Locals also remind the producers that the program should include warnings about hand grenades, which kids often find while playing.
 In AIDS-ridden South Africa, the team develops an HIV-positive Muppet named Kami.
 Although Kami initially raises ire among some American conservatives, she's immediately embraced by South African children.

 Is it any good?

 How do you think Sesame Street producers decide what to change when they export the show to other nations?
 How can something as simple as a TV show help the kids in those countries?